 “You will never be able to look at garlic bread the same again….”

 If you haven’t tried this Cheese and Garlic Crack Bread before, let me warn you now: garlic bread will never be the same again.
 It’s like a pull apart bread, but tastes like garlic bread plus you have the mozzarella cheese which stretches wonderfully as you pull bits off.

 This is INSANELY delicious.
 I especially love the way the bread is cut into diamond shapes so you can tear bite size pieces off.
 Every piece is garlicky and buttery and oh-so-cheesy…….

-“Kids go NUTS over this….and grown ups turn INTO kids when they get stuck into this.”
+“Kids go NUTS over this…. and adults turn INTO kids when they get stuck into this!!”

 This is one the kids go NUTS over, don’t say I didn’t warn you!
 And grown ups turn into little kids when they get stuck into this.
 I made this for a dinner and let me tell you, it took 5 hands about 30 seconds to demolish this!